wso2/product-microgateway/samples/interceptors/wso2-micro-integrator/README.md

 # Sample Interceptor - WSO2 Micro Integrator

 The interceptor service is generated using the interceptor service Open API definition.
-[Swagger Editor](https://editor.swagger.io/) is used to generate the spring service.
+[Swagger Editor](https://editor.swagger.io/) is used to generate the Synapse API configuration file in Micro Integrator.

 To learn about interceptors and for instructions on how to run it please head over to the [home directory of interceptor samples](../README.md#samples).